enrico1997/spellmanager/README.md

 ### Overview

-In this assignment, you'll create a *anything* logger with MySQL, Node, Express, Handlebars and a homemade ORM (yeah!).
+In this assignment, you'll create a spellbook logger with MySQL, Node, Express, Handlebars and a homemade ORM (yeah!).
 Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.

 ### Important